First Run Tutorial

 Once a datasource has been configured and the indexing job is complete, the collection can be searched using the search results tool.
 The wildcard query "*" matches all documents in the collection.
 Here is the result of running this search, showing all fields in one document:

 In order to use the search results tool to examine the documents in this collection, we need to configure the search results tool to show only those fields we care about.
 In this case the field "url" shows the sonnet number, and the field "content_txt" shows the raw text contents extracted from the HTML page.

 Clicking on the gear icon next to the search box toggles the Search Results Configuration Tool open and close.
 The get a compact display of search results over this dataset, you should:

-toggle the configuration tool open via the gear icon
+Toggle the configuration tool open by clicking the gear icon.

-scroll down to the bottom of the control and hit "save"
+Scroll down to the bottom of the control and click "Save".

-toggle the configuration tool closed by clicking on the gear icon
+Toggle the configuration tool closed by clicking the gear icon.

 With this configuration in place, a search on the word "love" returns the following result:

 The most relevant document is Sonnet 40: